amm009uk/MultiSensor/README.md

 - D7 Pin for door/window sensor 3
 - D8 Pin for door/window sensor 4

-These can be reconfiured within MultiSensor\src\User.h.
+These can be reconfigured within MultiSensor\src\User.h.

 -------------------------------------------------------------------------------------------------------------
 ## OTA Firmware Updates
-Once device is connected to your WiFi, find its IP and connect to it.
-User/Password are stored in Multiensor/src/User.h so you can always modify and flash new firmware to change it.
+Once device is connected to your WiFi, find its IP and connect to it through using a Browser.
+User/Password are stored in Multiensor/src/User.h and you can always modify and flash new firmware to change it.
+Follow on screen firmware update instructions to flash new firmware.

 -------------------------------------------------------------------------------------------------------------
 - I am simply reusing other peoples amazing work for instance the following libraries: